-COUNTY GOVERNMENT WORKFORCE

-COUNTY AUTHORITY LEVEL
+COUNTY GOVERNMENT WORKFORCE COUNTY AUTHORITY LEVEL

+The level of authority given to counties under state law to determine local affairs and government operations.
+County authority levels provide the basis for how counties are structured, what services we provide, how we raise revenue and allocate finances and any flexibilities available within these categories.
 Under Dillon's Rule authority, counties operate only within areas defined and allowed by state constitution and statute.
 Under Home Rule authority, counties have the authority to legislate independently from state statute.
-Source: NACo Research, 2017.

-Almost one-third of counties operate under the Home Rule system of authority, allowing county governments more flexibility than the alternative Dillon's Rule with more restrictive state control.
+Source: NACo Research, 2023.
+Thirty-one (31) states, representing 58 percent of county governments, grant counties the option to operate under the Home Rule system of authority, allowing county governments more flexibility than the alternative Dillon's Rule with more restrictive state control.
 While working within these systems, counties provide critical services to our communities, covering many areas, including public health, infrastructure, emergency response and economic development.

-92% OF STATES IN WHICH COUNTIES HAVE AUTHORITY OVER ZONING, THOUGH FOR SOME COUNTIES THIS AUTHORITY ONLY EXTENDS OVER UNINCORPORATED AREAS 90% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO ESTABLISH SPECIAL DISTRICTS 70% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY 75% OF STATES IN WHICH COUNTIES CAN OR MUST PLAY A ROLE IN DISASTER MANAGEMENT 95% OF STATES IN WHICH COUNTIES CAN LEVY PROPERTY TAXES, WHILE ONLY ABOUT HALF OF STATES PERMIT COUNTIES TO LEVY GENERAL PURPOSE SALES TAXES

-County government authority is essential in determining how quickly and effectively counties can respond to the needs of our residents.
+75% F STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY F STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO ESTABLISH SPECIAL DISTRICTS F STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY 760/ 96% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY 96 County government authority is essential in determining how quickly and effectively counties can respond to the needs of our residents.
+COUNTIES DERIVE AUTHORITY FROM THE STATE, typically under state constitutions and statues.

-COUNTIES

-DERIVE

-AUTHORITY

-FROM THE STATE.

-ON THE GROUND, COUNTY AUTHORITY VARIES SIGNIFICANTLY ACROSS

-THE STATES.
-Ten states, including Washington and North Dakota, have a mix of Dillon's/Home Rule counties.
+ON THE GROUND, COUNTY AUTHORITY VARIES SIGNIFICANTLY ACROSS THE STATES.
+Twenty states, including Washington and North Dakota, have a mix of Dillon's/ Home Rule counties.
 Other states, like Utah or North Carolina, direct the courts to rule favorably toward counties, greatly expanding county flexibility.

-COUNTY GOVERNMENTS WORK

-WITHIN STATE-DERIVED AUTHORITY

-TO GOVERN LOCAL COMMUNITIES

-Under Home Rule authority, counties have the authority to legislate independently from state statute.
+COUNTY GOVERNMENTS WORK WITHIN STATE-DERIVED AUTHORITY TO GOVERN LOCAL COMMUNITIES Under Home Rule authority, counties have the authority to legislate independently from state statute.
 Under Dillon's Rule authority, counties operate only within areas defined and allowed by state constitution and statute.
-Hutchinson's Rule is unique to Utah counties.
-Utah is essentially a legislative home rule state with respect to county authority.
-Counties may pass legislation that is not in conflict with provision in state legislature.

 COUNTY GOVERNMENT STRUCTURE: SIZE OF THE LEGISLATIVE BODY

-COUNTY MANAGEMENT

-Counties provide vital services across America, including those mandated by federal and state policies and those requested by our communities.
+Number of representatives elected to a county governing board.
+Source: NACo Research, 2017.
+COUNTY MANAGEMENT Counties provide vital services across America, including those mandated by federal and state policies and those requested by our communities.
 Counties often build and maintain parks, community centers, libraries and cultural centers.
 Counties are responsible for managing elections, from presidential to local.
 While balancing numerous administrative responsibilities, counties deliver essential services to ensure healthy, vibrant and safe communities.

-COUNTY LEADERSHIP CONSIST OF:
+COUNTY ELECTED LEADERSHIP CONSIST OF:

-FEDERAL POLICIES MATTER TO

-COUNTIES AND HAVE LONG-LASTING,

-OFTEN COSTLY IMPACTS ON LOCAL
+FEDERAL POLICIES MATTER TO COUNTIES AND HAVE LONG-LASTING, OFTEN COSTLY IMPACTS ON GOVERNMENTS AND LOCAL TAXPAYERS.

-COMMUNITIES.

 CORE SERVICES

 Public administration - records, elections and permits

 Justice and public safety

 Transportation and infrastructure

 Health and human services

 Community, economic and workforce readiness

 Environmental planning and stewardship

-COUNTY GOVERNING

-BODIES ADDRESS

-COMMUNITY NEEDS BY

-MAKING LOCAL POLICY
+COUNTY GOVERNING BODIES ADDRESS COMMUNITY NEEDS BY MAKING LOCAL POLICY AND BUDGET DECISIONS

-DECISIONS AND ENACTING

-LAWS